sendgrid/docs/source/Integrate/Partners/Tutorials/WindowsAzure.md

 setting up source control.
 5.	`git push azure master`

-	* This is the command that pushes the code to the Azure cloud
+	* This is the command that pushes the code to Azure cloud

 One last thing, you need to update the receiving email address: